How to Read CBD Labels?

 THC is the element in marijuana that makes you feel high.
 It naturally occurs in hemp plants, from which CBD is derived, but in small amounts that don’t make you feel high.
 However, if you have to take a drug test, it’s still possible that the low amounts of THC in your CBD will show up in the results, thus causing you to fail.

-The CBD oil label should let you know how much THC is in the product.
-If there is none, the label should say that.
+The CBD oil label should indicate the amount of THC in the product.
+If there is none, it should say that.

 5. Other Ingredients

-There are many other CBD ingredients that might be in your CBD product.
-Should you be taking a tincture, the label should list what carrier oil is used.
-If you are taking CBDistillery CBD gummies, the label should list all of the other ingredients that went into making the product: organic cane sugar, water, organic tapioca syrup, pectin, organic natural flavors, citric acid, organic lemon oil, terpenes.
+Many other CBD ingredients might be in your CBD product.
+Should you take gummies, the label should list all ingredients that went into making the product: organic cane sugar, water, organic tapioca syrup, pectin, organic natural flavors, citric acid, organic lemon oil, and terpenes.
+If you take CBD oil tincture, the label should list the carrier oil used.
+In the example below, fractionated coconut oil (MCT) is used.

 Take the Time to Read the Label

-Taking the time to read CBD labels ensures that you are getting an all-natural, high-quality product that could positively impact your health.
-With so many companies and brands to choose from, buying from reputable, trustworthy manufacturers are recommended — and finding them requires reading the CBD product label.
+Reading CBD labels ensures you get an all-natural, high-quality product that could positively impact your health.
+With so many companies and brands to choose from, it is recommended that you buy from reputable, trustworthy manufacturers, and finding them requires reading the CBD product label.

 0